alexnardini/FLAM3_for_SideFX_Houdini/README.md

 `Can you imagine the possibilities using Houdini procedural paradigm to control all aspect of your Flame?`
 ![alt text](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3_Hviewport.jpg)
-`FLAM3 for Houdini generate a point cloud of the fractal Flame being worked on.`
+`FLAM3 for Houdini generate a live point cloud of the fractal Flame being worked on.`

 Higly inspired by Apophysis and its workflow design, it is a one to one match with it if used within the same limits.